| <

 are arguing against - deliberately difficult

-First we are absolutely and unconditionally
+and we hope provocative examples: First we are absolutely and unconditionally

 in favour of campaigns against deportation.